 You can find residency match data in medical schools’ annual Match Day reports or match lists.
 But not all schools will provide breakdowns of where students are matched.
 Some schools only provide a match percentage.

 Once you’ve considered all of these factors and researched schools thoroughly, you should be able to build your shortlist.
-Many applicants start with about 20 schools and narrow down to 10-16 programs where their profile matches outcomes and expectations.
+Many applicants start with about 20 schools and narrow down to 10-16 programs where their profile aligns with the outcomes and expectations.

 Balancing reach, target, and safety programs based on data helps you apply strategically and efficiently.